sabpdo/sabpdo.github.io/README.md

 ## Minimization

-To facilitate loading, I minimize the script size with
+To facilitate efficient loading, I minimize the script size with
 ```
 cd /Users/sabrinado/sabpdo.github.io-1 && npx terser script.js -o script.min.js -c -m
 ```

+This means anything you update `script.js` you need to run this command for it to be reflected.